Post updated October 19, 2024

 Rasika and Rasika West End

-Rasika and Rasika West End are two of the most famous fine-dining Indian restaurants not just in D.C. but around the country.
-They are quintessential venues for the special occasions section of our Indian restaurant dining guide.
-Both locations are visually stunning with gorgeous, ornate décor and the cuisine offered at both locations is simply dynamite.
-From the incomparable palak chaat, made with crispy fried spinach and homemade chutneys, to the earthy truffle naan to the decadent chocolate samosas, there is nothing quite like a meal at either Rasika or Rasika West End.
+Rasika and Rasika West End are two of the most famous fine-dining Indian restaurants not just in D.C. but in the country.
+They are the quintessential venues for the special occasions section of our Indian restaurant dining guide.
+Both locations are visually stunning with gorgeous, ornate décor and the uisine is just dynamite.
+From the incomparable palak chaat, made with crispy fried spinach and homemade chutneys, to the heady truffle naan to the decadent chocolate samosas, there is nothing quite like a meal at either Rasika or Rasika West End.
 Come hungry, and leave more satiated than you have ever been in your life!

 Want to Experiment with Making Indian Food at Home?
 Here are Some Tools:

 Rania offers a truly opulent and extravagant opportunity for dining in DC.
-From hand-carved walls to the golden lighting scheme to the marble bar and peacock blue bar stools, the space is undeniably stunning.
+Hand-carved walls, a golden lighting scheme, a massive marble bar and lovely peacock blue bar stools come together to provide an undeniably stunning space.
 The food is as memorable; the restaurant serves a four-course meal for dinner, with options for each course.
-Options include a spicy laccha aloo chaat where a crispy potato fritter is served in a puddle of creamy, tangy yogurt and various chutneys, chana masala panisse, where savory, fragrant cubes of fried chickpea flour are elegantly adorned with cilantro and drizzled with cilantro chutney, house made paneer which comes served on a bed of beans, as well as pomegranate raita and garlic naan.
-For dessert, the chocolate tart served alongside a scoop of chai masala ice cream is an sweet-spicy-bitter delight.
+The choices include a spicy laccha aloo chaat where a crispy potato fritter is served in a puddle of creamy, tangy yogurt and various chutneys, chana masala panisse, where savory, fragrant cubes of fried chickpea flour are elegantly adorned with cilantro and drizzled with cilantro chutney, house-made paneer served on a bed of beans, as well as pomegranate raita and garlic naan.
+For dessert, the chocolate tart served alongside a scoop of chai masala ice cream is a sweet-spicy-bitter delight.

 Bombay Club